SCIENCE FAIR WINNERS

 What's Up Wilson!

-The Wilson County Board of Education will meet in a Special Called Meeting on January 21, 2021 at 5:30 p.m. at the Wilson County BOE Administrative & Training Complex, 415 Harding Drive, Lebanon, TN 37087.
-The purpose of the meeting will be to discuss the status of the Stoner Creek and West Wilson Middle schools.
-Votes will be asked for and taken if necessary.
+The Wilson County Board of Education will meet in a Special Called Meeting on April 14, 2021 at 6:00 p.m. at the Wilson County BOE Administrative & Training Complex, 415 Harding Drive, Lebanon, TN 37087.
+The purpose of the meeting will be to vote for the Director of Schools.

 It's time for another "Academic Minute!"